-Conditional requirements: Student must have completed Year 10 Pre-Methods Maths or VCE General Mathematics Units 1&2
+Conditional requirements: Students should have studied Accelerated Maths or VCE General Mathematics Units 1&2

 General Mathematics Units 3&4 covers non-calculus and discrete mathematics topics.
 It is designed to be widely accessible and provide preparation for general employment, business or further study, in particular where data analysis, recursion and financial modelling, networks and matrices are important.